 Research on multitasking shows that it hampers, rather than improves productivity.
 When you multitask, you aren’t just doing two jobs at once, you’re trying to divide your focus between two separate things.
 Every time you switch your attention to a new place, you need to regain your focus, which means you lose valuable time.

 To make matters worse, multitasking often means that you stop giving your full attention to a specific project, which leads you to be more prone to making mistakes.
 There are instances where multi-tasking might come in handy, such as when you’re listening to a podcast and writing emails.
-However for the most part, it’s best to list the tasks you want to do and tackle them one-by-one.
+However, for the most part, it’s best to list the tasks you want to do and tackle them one by one.

 Step 10: Manage Your Energy, as Well as Your Time